How to Become a Police Officer in Oklahoma City

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply now, find specific application information at Oklahoma City Police Department – Recruitment.

 New recruits offered employment by the OKCPD must complete 28 weeks of basic training at the non-residential Oklahoma City Police Department Academy.
 Recruits are provided with uniforms and equipment at no charge and are paid as trainees for the duration of the program.
 Topics covered in the academy include patrol tactics, criminal law, and the principles of investigation.
 Once recruit training is completed, police officer candidates must become certified by the Council on Law Enforcement Education and Training before being sworn in.
 After swearing-in, new officers will complete an additional four to six months of field training with the OKCPD.

 Oklahoma City Police Department Information

-Oklahoma City Police Salary and Jobs Outlook
+Salary, Benefits, and Jobs Outlook

 The average annual salary for a cop in Oklahoma City is $52,570.4 Growth is expected to be positive for careers in law enforcement in Oklahoma.
-Projections show an increase of 15.8% from now to 2022 and an average of 400 new jobs available each year in the state.4.
-This increase is three times as high as the national average.
+Projections show an increase in police employment of 10.8% through 2026 with an average of 90 new jobs added to the workforce each year in the state.5

 2. Oklahoma City Police Department: https://www.okc.gov/departments/police

-3. Bureau of Labor Statistics, Occupational Employment Statistics, Oklahoma City, OK: https://www.bls.gov/oes/current/oes_36420.htm#33-0000
+4. Bureau of Labor Statistics, Occupational Employment and Wage Estimates, Oklahoma City, OK: https://www.bls.gov/oes/current/oes_36420.htm#33-0000

-4. Projections Central: http://www.projectionscentral.com/Projections/LongTerm
+5. Projections Central: http://www.projectionscentral.com/Projections/LongTerm